season 16 choreographers

 Level: Int/Adv

-Potential Costumes (& possible dancer investment): Long, flowy white t-shirt with black/grey/brown shorts (dancers closets)
+Potential Costumes (& possible dancer investment): Outfits with cut outs ($10)

 Style: Hip Hop